-The UK left the EU on 31 January 2020 and its relationship with the EU entered a transition period ending on 31 December 2020.
-With certain exceptions and necessary amendments to reflect the UK’s position outside the EU, by way of the European Union (Withdrawal Agreement) Act 2020, the same rules and laws will apply after the end of the transition period as before.
+The UK left the EU on 31 January 2020 with the transition period ending on 31 December 2020.
+With certain exceptions and necessary amendments to reflect the UK’s position outside the EU, by way of the European Union (Withdrawal Agreement) Act 2020, the same rules and laws apply since the end of the transition period as before.
 The principal changes are referred to under relevant sections below.

-We highlight here relevant rules for corporate transactions from 1 January 2021, after the end of the transition period.
+We highlight here relevant rules for corporate transactions from 1 January 2021, after the transition period ended.

 The material here does not constitute advice.
 Businesses contemplating a transaction should seek professional advice for the specific situation.